How To Stop Sugar Glider Barking

 Sugar gliders are social animals and thrive in pairs or groups.
 If your sugar glider is barking excessively, consider getting a companion for them.
 Make sure to introduce them slowly and monitor their interactions to ensure they get along.

-See also How Big Does A Sugar Glider
+See also Sugar Glider Or Cat

 Consult with a veterinarian